elvinatombender222/pushy/README.md

 ---

-## 📦 License

-MIT License — see [`LICENSE`](LICENSE) file for details.

----

-## 🙏 Acknowledgments

-Pushy was inspired by the excellent design of [Pushover](https://pushover.net), but is entirely independent and self-hosted.
-No affiliation or endorsement implied.

----

 ## 🛠️ Roadmap / Future Plans

 - [ ] Add optional "Trash" view in addition to Active and Archive